This article is part of our Small Business Series.

 Will your app need to be updated constantly?

 If so, you might want to consider a mobile website instead.
 The website will be updated automatically whereas a mobile app will need to be updated by the user.

 Now that you’ve gone through these questions, if you’ve decided that an app is better for your small business than a mobile website, you need to do some marketing work.
 After all, you can’t expect the app to just speak for itself.
 Creating a great app that is needed and relevant to today’s consumers won’t get it out there and into the hands of consumers.
 There has to be a marketing strategy associated with it.
+(See this article on marketing to Gen-Y, for example.)
 In other words, a buzz has to be created.